Sabercat-Robotics-4146-FRC/2023CompetitionRobot/README.md

 Sensor feedback was crucial for a reliable arm.
 We analyzed data relating to the arm's rotation from both the potentiometer and encoder.
 Because the potentiometer measured the rotation of the shaft closest to the actual arm, it gave us more precise data than the encoder, located at the driving shaft of the motor.
 Thus, it better reflected the arm's actual position.
 We also use the built-in Talon FX encoder for arm extension and a potentiometer for claw position*.
 Pre-recorded setpoints for each of these sensors allow us to trigger a command that moves the arm to the same position, every time.

 We also added protective functionality to the sensors.
 An upper and lower limit switch allow us to prevent harmful extension beyond the range of the arm.
 Additionally, when the lower limit switch is enabled (and the arm is fully retracted), we reset the extension encoder value to 0, ensuring accurate sensor data.
-We also configured a software limit on max. rotation with similar reasoning.
+We also configured a software limit on maximum rotation with similar reasoning.
 A bonus feature is joystick rumbling to alert the drivers when the robot is driving with the arm either dangerously high or at risk of dragging on the ground.

 PID control systems provide efficiency to our pickup and scoring methods.
 Proportional gain ensures we quickly reach our setpoint, and derivative gain reduces oscillations around that setpoint.
 With the help of a new Shuffleboard PID-testing method, we implemented our own PID in record time this season.
 We also sought to profile the arm motion to reduce fast, jerky motions observed in preliminary testing.
 To this effect, we added max. acceleration constraints and current limits.